mlz-ictrl/nicos/doc/source/introduction.rst

 In NICOS, devices are simply names.
-Each name usually corresponds to a physical device, like motors, coders, switches, sensors (for temperatures, pressures, humidity, ...) and so on.
+Each name usually corresponds to a physical device, like motors, coders, switches, sensors (for temperatures, pressures, humidity etc.) and so on.

 It's possible to define more complex, higher level devices [#fdev1]_, where a set of physical devices work together in a certain way to read/write a physical